 In addition, failing to complete the reconciliation within the contractual timeframe may limit your ability to increase charges appropriately for the following year.
 This can create budgeting challenges for your team and reduce your ability to recover actual operating costs.

 Completing the reconciliation on time not only ensures accurate billing, it also sets the foundation for the coming year’s operating expense budget.
-It allows landlords and managers to communicate clearly with tenants, make data driven budgeting decisions, and keep financials aligned with real costs.
+It allows landlords and managers to communicate clearly with tenants, make data-driven budgeting decisions, and keep financials aligned with real costs.

 Before moving forward, watch this short tutorial walking through how to review your OpEx/CAM setup, confirm categories, and prepare your data correctly.